XAML concepts for Windows Phone 8

 A dependency property is a specialized kind of property that has a value that’s based on the value of other inputs.
 A dependency property helps support the following features:

 General property system utility and metadata lookup

-For more info, see Dependency properties for Windows Phone.
+For more info, see Dependency properties for Windows Phone 8.

 An event is a message sent by an object to signal the occurrence of an action.
 A routed event is an event that is potentially passed on—routed—from a child object to each of its successive parent objects in the object tree.
-For more info, see Events for Windows Phone.
+For more info, see Events for Windows Phone 8.

 Model-View-ViewModel (MVVM) is a way to separate your data from your UI.
 MVVM allows developers to code data models, and designers to create UIs.
-For more info, see Implementing the Model-View-ViewModel pattern in a Windows Phone app.
+For more info, see Implementing the Model-View-ViewModel pattern for Windows Phone 8.